appa-labs/achilles/README.md

-# Achilles Game
+# Achilles Game Engine

-Achilles Game is a 2D platformer game developed using C++ and SFML.
-It is currently in the early stages of development.
+Achilles is a 2D light weight game engine developed using C++ and [SFML](https://github.com/SFML/SFML).

 ## Table of Contents